DevExpress/testcafe/docs/articles/documentation/extending-testcafe/browser-provider-plugin/index.md

 ---
 # Browser Provider Plugin

-TestCafe has built-in support for testing in a number of popular browsers (see [Directly Supported Browsers](../../using-testcafe/common-concepts/browser-support.md#directly-supported-browsers)).
+TestCafe supports testing in a number of popular browsers (see [Browser Support](../../using-testcafe/common-concepts/browser-support.md)).
 If you need to use a different browser (for example, a browser from a cloud service), you can create a **custom browser provider plugin**.
 The provider should expose methods for performing common actions on the browser windows during testing: opening and closing it, taking screenshot, etc.